What Is a Tattoo Ink Allergy?

 While tattoo allergies are quite rare, there is a possibility of serious health consequences.
 The reaction can be seen immediately in some cases but often does not present a reaction until 48 hours or even a few weeks after getting the tattoo.
 In rare cases, it could happen months later.

-Allergic tattoo reactions can sometimes be misinterpreted for normal tattoo healing, as individuals will often experience the same symptoms.
+Allergic reactions can sometimes be misinterpreted for normal tattoo healing, as individuals will often experience the same symptoms.
 Skin reactions to tattoo ink can present themselves in a few different ways, which we’ll break down in this article.

 Tattoo Allergy Symptoms